Btk: One Management Option for Spongy MothDOWNLOAD

 What are the ingredients in a Btk product?

 Commercially available Btk products are composed of two major components: the active ingredients and the inert ingredients.
-The active ingredients in products used to control gypsy moth are Bt kurstaki HD-1 spores and protein crystals.
+The active ingredients in products used to control spongy moth are Bt kurstaki HD-1 spores and protein crystals.
 Bt kurstaki HD-1 is a naturally occurring bacterium in the environment.

 Inert (non-active) formulation ingredients are added to the Btk spores and crystals.
 These ingredients make it easier to mix, spray and store the product.
 These ingredients are food-grade additives that appear on the U.S. Food and Drug Administration’s “Generally Recognized As Safe” list.